 |VI.
 Electricity, Machines and Equipment||10||35|

 VIII.
 Individual Student Needs and Electives (Hours may include structured visits conducted by the school outside of the classroom at one or more cosmetology or aesthetics establishments.)

-Esthetics Class runs Mondays and Fridays 9-4 beginning in January.
-It will include some Saturdays 9:15-2:30 once we start seeing clients in April!
+Esthetics training runs Mondays and Fridays 9-4.
+It will include some Saturdays 9:15-2:30 once we start seeing clients.

 The Chemical Peels Certification, Microdermabrasion Certification, and Acne and Extractions 101 Classes are included in the Esthetician Training Program.
 You will receive advanced acne knowledge you will get no where else in Wisconsin!